 You Won’t Be Able to Take Out a Mortgage

->

-> Your credit score is based off of a range of factors, and a poor credit score both indicates that you have been irresponsible with money, have a high debt-to-income ratio, and/or don’t have a lot of experience with paying off loans or credit cards.
+Your credit score is based on a range of factors, and a poor credit score indicates that you have been irresponsible with money, have a high debt-to-income ratio, and/or don’t have a lot of experience with paying off loans or credit cards.
 Most lenders aren’t going to feel willing to allot hundreds of thousands of dollars to someone who may not be able to pay it back.

->

-> Those who aren’t able to pay their mortgage often find themselves in a short sale, which means they end up selling their home for less than what they owe on it.
+Those who aren’t able to pay their mortgage often find themselves in a short sale, which means they end up selling their home for less than what they owe on it.
 If you’re wondering how a short sale can affect your credit even further, the credit agencies note that you weren’t able to take on a loan, which can bring your score down over 100 points.
 These scenarios aren’t great for lenders, and they can put everyone involved in a sticky situation.

 In almost any case, the lower the credit score, the higher the interest rate.
 It’s cruel, but it’s the reality of how credit works.
 If you don’t have a stellar credit score, you may have to pay thousands of dollars more back on your mortgage than if your score was just 50 points higher.
 Financial responsibility pays off, so it’s best to get started on building credit while you can.
 Start by finding your credit score and paying off as much debt as possible.
 Have no credit history?
 Open a credit card with a low limit and go from there!
 A lower credit score will not prevent you from refinancing your home, however, it may prevent you from getting a lower interest rate on the new loan.